uccser/cs-field-guide/text/chapters/en-data-representation.md

 **Curiosity**

+There's a very good reason that we mix three primary colours to specify the colour of a pixel.
 The human eye has millions of light sensors in it, and the ones that detect colour are called "cones".
 There are three different kinds of cones, which detect red, blue, and green light respectively.
 Colours are perceived by the amount of red, blue, and green light in them.
 Computer screen pixels take advantage of this by releasing the amounts of red, blue, and green light that will be perceived as the desired colour by your eyes.
 So when you see "purple", it's really the red and blue cones in your eyes being stimulated, and your brain converts that to a perceived colour.
+Scientists are still working out exactly how we perceive colour, but the representations used on computers seem to be good enough give the impression of looking at real images.

 {curiosity end}